 The Cost of Phishing For Businesses

-The increase in phishing attempts takes an expensive toll on organizations and their teams tasked with defending users against these attacks.
-The three types of costs to business include:
+The increase in phishing attempts takes an expensive toll on organizations and the teams tasked with defending users.
+These impacts come in the form of:

 The Time Cost of Phishing Defense

 Dealing with phishing emails is time-consuming, energy-depleting, and distracting for team members who could be focusing on other projects.
-Market intelligence company Osterman recently determined that IT and security teams, on average, spend 27.5 minutes handling a single phishing email, and 70% of organizations spend 16-60 minutes from discovery to removal of the threat.
-One-third of working hours each week are spent handling phishing-related activities, and 67% of employees expect the time spent mitigating phishing risks each week to stay the same or increase, increasing the financial costs of running these threats.
+The market intelligence company Osterman recently determined that IT and security teams, on average, spend 27.5 minutes handling a single phishing email, and 70% of organizations spend 16-60 minutes from discovery to removal of one email threat.
+One-third of working hours each week are spent handling phishing-related activities, and 67% of employees expect the time spent mitigating phishing risks each week to stay the same or increase, which makes allowing these email threats to run even more costly.

 The Financial Cost of Phishing Defense

-Threat actors invest money into phishing schemes to increase the volume of messages and the odds of a successful campaign.
+Threat actors invest money into phishing campaigns to increase the volume of messages and the odds of a successful scheme.
 This means that dealing with phishing messages becomes financially expensive for organizations.
 Discovering and mitigating a single phishing email costs $31.32, which increases exponentially as the volume of phishing messages increases.

-Nearly one-third of your staff’s time each week is spent handling phishing threats equates to $45,726 in salary and benefits paid per IT and Security professional.
-An IT and security team of 10 costs around $457,260 per year on labor to handle phishing threats.
+Nearly one-third of your staff’s time each week is spent handling phishing email threats, which equates to $45,726 in salary and benefits paid per IT and Security professional.
+An IT and security team of 10 costs around $457,260 per year on labor to handle any phishing types.

 The Cost of Doing Nothing